STEllAR-GROUP/tutorials/hlrs2019/session2/README.md

 ---
 ## Execution Targets

-* Opaque type which represent a place in the system
+* Opaque type that represent a place in the system
     * Used to identify data placement
     * Used to specify execution site close to data
 * Targets encapsulate architecture specifics